-- a) Slide the two brackets on the bottom of the glass frame into the glass frame guides (hold the glass frame at a slight angle). - b) Swing the glass frame into place you may have to lift it slightly to allow it to fit over the top of the firebox. - c) Attach the upper latches (follow the instructions above in reverse).
+- a) Slide the two brackets on the bottom of the glass frame into the glass frame guides (hold glass frame at an angle. - b) Swing the glass frame into place you may have to lift it slightly to allow it to fit over the top of the firebox. - c) Attach the upper latches (follow the instructions above in reverse). - d) Replace the stove top and secure with the two screws.